Rinchu93/cgal/Guidelines/Doxygen_specification/Building-the-Documentation.md

 -   turns specific classes into concepts.
 -   performs some scrubbing of the documentation to remove duplicate files, small glitches and the like.
--   uses special icons in `Concept and class list` pages
+-   uses special icons in `Concept and class list` pages.
--   numbers the figures using CGAL doxygen macros
+-   numbers the figures using CGAL doxygen macros.

 This script requires at least Python 2 and the library [PyQuery](http://pypi.python.org/pypi/pyquery), and